alexvollmer/RepData_PeerAssessment1/PA1_template.md

     summarize(mean_steps = mean(steps))
 ```

-Now we'll compare these two sets with a pair of simple line-plots:
+Now we can compare these two sets with a pair of simple line-plots:

 ```r
 par(mfrow = c(2, 1), mar = c(4, 4, 4, 2), oma = c(1, 1, 1, 1))